Plant

 Watsonia Hybrids are naturally found in South Africa and comprises of around 60 species that grow from the coast to the inland mountains appearing from sea level to an altitude of 1500 m (4,921 ft) or more.
 They prefer a well drained and poor to moderately fertile moist sandy-stony to light clay soil, that is acidic to neutral with a pH range from 5.0 to 7.5.
 They grow in an open sunny position and are frost and drought tolerant.

 The South African Bugle Lily is a reliable flowering perennial that is grown for is spreading habit and flowers.
 It is planted along herbaceous borders in small or cottage gardens or grown in containers.
 It naturalises in woodland settings but care should be taken as it becomes weedy.
 It is also an excellent cut flower and may remain growing undisturbed for many years.
 It establishes in 1 - 2 years from division and has a medium water requirement, (Scale: 2-drops from 3) preferring to have reliable moist organic rich soil during the growing period but tolerates dry periods.
-Certain species have become a weed in some regions of the east coast of Australia and should not be planted around bushland fringes, particularly along water courses.
+Certain species have become a weed in some regions of the east coast of Australia (Watsonia meriana var. bulbillifera) and should not be planted around bushland fringes, particularly along water courses.

 I.D.
 743